 Note: Cash only.
 Almost always busy.
 Get here when it opens and expect a line even then.
 Doesn’t take reservations.

-If you want to make a trip to only one spot to eat all your tapas for the night away from the bustling crowds, we highly recommend this Argentine-run bar restaurant.
+If you want to eat all your tapas away from the bustling crowds, we highly recommend this Argentine-run bar/restaurant.
 We’ve had both the menú del día and tapas here and Llantén never disappoints.
 Everything is super savory and appropriately textured, especially the faux meats.
-Get the chorivegano (vegan smoked paprika sausage), empanadas, polenta pizza, and anything seitan.
+Get the chorivegano (vegan chorizo), empanadas, polenta pizza, and anything seitan.

 Bear in mind that this is not in the middle of the nightlife scene in the center of Madrid, so don’t plan this for a multi-stop tour of the vegan tapas in Madrid, unless you want to do some traveling.

 Note: slightly off center.
 Accepts credit card.

 This very feminist dive is not for the masculine faint of heart.
 Vaginas adorn the walls and they even have a feminist board game you can play where the winner gets crowned queen of feminism.

 We recommend coming here for the great prices and punky atmosphere.
 The big winner is the chorivegano (they have some misses on the menu – be forewarned) but simple staples like fries and burgers satisfied even our carnivorous friend.
 Expect service with an attitude but don’t you dare be anything but nice back.

 Note: like B13, it’s a local fav and gets packed.
 Come early.
 After 9 on a weekend, don’t press your luck.